exercism/python/exercises/practice/sum-of-multiples/.approaches/filter-for-multiples/content.md

 Thus, the function `str.isupper` represents the property of _being an uppercase string_.

-Contrary to what you might expect, `filter` does not return a data structure like the one given as an argument:
+Contrary to what you might expect, `filter` does not return a data structure like the one given as the iterable argument:

 ```python
 filter(str.isupper, ["THUNDERBOLTS", "and", "LIGHTNING"])